 I uploaded the corrected versions of the pdf and the epub to my website, and the essay also to Google Books, A Victorian Marriage.
 I rather like the word cloud they made: Lady Hamilton has a prominent place in it.

 In 1895 Hamilton’s eldest son, William Edwin, published the second edition of his autobiography annex description of Chatham, Ontario towards the end of the nineteenth century, Peeps at my life.
-This "pamphlet", as he called it [Peeps 1895, 22], contains a surprising story; the very vivid description of the tragic death of Edward James Senior, who was killed by a train on the 7th of March 1865, in what must have been one of the early railway accidents in Dublin, and probably the first.
+This "pamphlet", as he called it, contains a surprising story, [Peeps 1895, 22]; the very vivid description of the tragic death of Edward James Senior, who was killed by a train on Tuesday the 7th of March 1865, in what must have been one of the early railway accidents in Dublin; the first one apparently happened on the 5th of June 1854.
 Edward Senior was a Poor Law commissioner, and a younger brother of Nassau William Senior (1790-1864), an English barrister and political economist.

 Edward Senior’s death was announced in The Spectator of 11 March 1865: Mr. Edward Senior.
 The Spectator writes: “Mr. Edward Senior, the brother of Mr. Nassau Senior, so well known for his notes of foreign dialogue and poor-law commissions in Dublin, has followed his brother speedily to the grave.
 His end was a terrible one, being killed while crossing the Galway railway near Phoenix Park, Dublin, on Tuesday last.
 He was only 58 years old.
 It seems that he was in the habit of walking home to his house, Ashtown Lodge, through the park, and of crossing the railway at a level crossing.
 The policeman on duty frequently remonstrated with him for crossing when a train was in sight, and he wrote to the directors to complain of this annoyance, saying that being warned he accepted the responsibility of passing, and desired not to be worried about it.
 He was notwithstanding earnestly warned on this occasion, and again accepted a responsibility of which he did not know the extent.”